(My Journey as a Teacher – 3)

 “Hello sir.
 Praised be Jesus and Mary.”

 I could see how my friends and colleagues on that table were smiling on the pleasant exchange between me and the Sister President.
 I wasn’t sure if those smiles were expressions of amusement or happiness seeing that I and the religious matriarch were at the same table and talking.
 They knew everything that had transpired between me and the Sister President.
 They knew that I supported the formal complaint lodged against her, a complaint that reached the office of the Education Ministry of the congregation.

 I didn’t use any camouflage in expressing my dissent against her during those times.
 I don’t operate that way.
 I don’t like stabbing my opponents on the back.
-I want them to see when I draw my sword to give them a chance to prepare for my assault.
+I want them to see when I draw my sword or dagger to give them a chance to prepare for my assault.
 I openly talked to the teaching and non-teaching personnel she had offended in one way or another.
 I encouraged them to complain.
 She had loyalists in our ranks and I was almost certain that through them she came to know about what I was doing.
 She summoned me one time to her office and asked me to explain.
 We had an unpleasant exchange then.

 Then the head of the congregation’s Education Ministry came to listen to the first-hand accounts of the people complaining against the Sister President.
 That was a week after I read Dr. Bien’s handouts.
 I told her everything I needed to say – how ill-tempered she was and how her grumpy ways led me to wonder if indeed she was a senior representative of a religious order.
 After hearing my litany, she asked me point blank.

 “What do you want us to do with her?”

 I was not really surprised by the straightforwardness of the question but by the response I wanted to give.
 I thought I hated her and her ways so much that I wanted her removed from her office.